-The method you choose to document and monitor your project will be somewhat dependant on its complexity.
+The methods you choose to document and monitor your project will be somewhat dependant on its complexity.
 It will also depend on how you want your project team to communicate and report on progress.

 The Final Word

 The thinking aspect of the strategic management process is paramount.
-However, thinking alone will not help you reach your goal.
+However, thinking alone will not help you obtain your goal.
 It allows you to explore possibility and align what you discover to your vision.
 Now it’s time to realise that vision through effective planning.

 Creating an appropriately detailed and itemised plan will ensure you can realise your vision.